bilenkis/raspberrypi-opencv/README.md

     - chroot/
     - rasbpian.zip

-## Notes

-Compiling is a long process.
+> :exclamation: Compiling is a long process.
 Please be patient.

 ## List of references